 Jethro wrote, "I gave him an enema and some herbs to cleanse his system thoroughly.
 I put him in a tub of hot water, keeping him there several hours, rubbing his body while in the water, and at the last, gave him a vigorous salt glow, using half epsom salts and half common salt.
 I gave him several glasses of water to drink while in the bath, then gave him some herbs for his rheumatism.
 In a few days he went about his work."
 (Back to Eden, page 20).

 Where do those obstructions come from?
 A wrong diet and a sluggish bowel which is not eliminating the poisons as faithfully and regularly as it should leads to your system filling with uric acid and poisons.
 They usually collect in the joints and bodily tissues, from where the organs such as the liver, kidneys and bladder are suppose to filter and cast off the sludge.
 When arthritis sets in it means these organs are failing in their duty.
-Ignorance, or feelings of helplessness lead people to accept and resign themselves to these small - at first - aches and pains, believing they will go away.
+Ignorance, or feelings of helplessness lead people to accept and resign themselves to these small - at first - aches and pains, believing they will go away if they are just patient for a few more days.
+Or weeks.

 What to expect or notice?
 Rheumatism and arthritis cause enlarged and painful joints generally in the extremities like hands and feet first.
 But other joints can get arthritis too.
 These joints look red, feel hot, and and are very tender to the touch.
 Most often, if not treated, they will become stiff, and eventually you get those gnarled, locked fingers and toes or hips and knees that are characteristic of chronic arthritis and rheumatism (gout).